K-scope/K-scope/README_docker.md

-# About K-scope with Docker-SSHconnect
+# Using K-scope with Docker and remote server

-If you can access a remote server with installed Omni XcalableMP (XMP) compiler (for example, front-end of the K computer is suitable environment to make intermediate code with XMP), you can build intermediate code on the server remotely via SSH connection using SSHconnect.jar.
-This software is an utility for remote command execution with automatic file transfer.

-It is developed in coolaboration with RIKEN AICS HPC Usability Research Team to enhance K-scope usability, and is bundled with the binary package of K-scope.

-# Remote code building

 As an alternative to installing Omni XcalableMP compiler on local computer it is possible:

-1. to use K-scope installed in a Docker container.
+1. to use K-scope installed in a Docker container,
 2. to use the compiler installed on a remote server machine,
   1. to use the compiler installed in a Docker container,
 3. to use Docker IaaS tools for easy access to the compiler installed in a Docker container